Mediation Skills Training Certificate Program

 - The mediation skills training program is currently approved by AAM Training Committee to fulfill training qualification requirements for AAM membership.

 - Northwestern's training program has been approved by the Presiding Judge of the Law Division of Cook County as satisfying one of the requirements to become a Certified Mediator in Cook County.
 Read about the other requirements on the Cook County Website Rule 20.08.

-To be awarded a certificate of completion for the Mediation Training certificate, students must complete a five-day, 40-hour intensive course.
+To be awarded a certificate of completion for the Mediation Skills Training program, students must complete a five-day, 40-hour intensive course.
 Please note that attendance is required for the duration of the entire session to earn continuing legal education credit.